Kaitiso/webblog/content/about.md

 ## ദ്ദി ᗜˬᗜ✧

 - Thanks for visiting this little shrine.
-- If you stay long enough, I hope you’ll find something here that makes you smile, even just a little.
+- If you stay long enough, I hope you’ll find something here that makes you smile even just a little.
 ````yml
 ⣿⣿⣿⣿⣿⣿⣿⣿⡿⢋⣡⣤⠙⠻⠿⠿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⠿⠿⠿⠿⠿⠿⠿⣿⡿⠿⠛⠋⠉⢠⣿⣿⣷⣌⢻⣿⣿
 ⣿⣿⣿⣿⣿⣿⣿⡿⢠⣿⣿⠇⡀⠆⠰⠀⠀⠀⠉⡉⢉⠉⡉⠉⠛⠻⠿⠿⠟⠛⠛⠛⠛⠛⠛⠛⠛⠛⠛⠋⠉⠠⠀⠆⠰⠀⠂⠐⠀⠂⠄⠠⢀⠈⡐⠡⠀⢻⣿⣿⣿⠆⣿⣿